krzar/laravel-translation-generator/README.md

 ## Usage

+> [!NOTE]
-#### <span style="color:darkorange">Remember, this package supports Laravel Prompts.
-So you can skip commands arguments and just answer the questions.</span>
+> Remember, this package supports Laravel Prompts.
+So you can skip commands arguments and just answer the questions.

 ### Generate new translation